Vincent835/Domoticz_DAIKIN_ALTHERMA_RTD-W/README.md

 ## Todo list
 Test if devices exist before updating them

-Done : Correct the state feedback of the heating and DHW heating on / off switches
+Done : Correct the state feedback of the heating and DHW reheat on / off switches

 I noticed that holding register:
 * H0004 Modbus ON / OFF space heating or cooling (device 8)